-There are real advantages to installing an Armstrong floating hardwood floor.
-In areas where moisture is a concern, like basements, a floating floor allows for the installation of a moisture barrier between the subfloor and the hardwood boards.
-Additionally, in a floating installation, boards respond to humidity and temperature changes as a unit, expanding toward the walls or contracting away.
-This means that the boards of a properly installed floating hardwood floor will not bow or buckle under moist conditions, nor develop gaps under dry conditions .
+Floating floors let you put the beauty of genuine hardwood in moisture-prone rooms, like basements, where a solid wood floor is not recommended.
+In a floating installation, boards respond to humidity and temperature changes as a unit, expanding toward the walls or contracting away.
+A properly installed floating floor should not bow or buckle in a moist environment, or develop gaps under dry conditions .